aws-samples/shopfloor-connectivity/docs/adapters/nats.md

 }
 ```

 In this example, a message from "sensors.room1.temperature" would be mapped to "temp", while a message from "sensors.room1.humidity" would keep its original subject name since it's unmapped and IncludeUnmappedSubjects is true.
-If IncludeUnmappedSubjects would be set to false the message would be dropped.
+If IncludeUnmappedSubjects is set to false the message would be dropped.